bbatsov/metaredux/_posts/2019-04-26-rspec-style-guide-reloaded.md

 [^1]: Frankly, I'm not quite certain about how things went down
     between Better Specs and ReachLocal's style guide.
 Please, forgive any inaccuraries in the background story.
+[^2]: Technically speaking all of this happened about a year ago, but I completely
+    forgot to do a proper announcement back then.